strongbox/strongbox/CONTRIBUTING.md

 ## Academics

-While our aim is provide a stable usable application, we are also treating the project, as if it were a "learning excercise" meaning that we're all here to learn cool new things and share the knowledge.
+While our aim is providing a stable usable application, we are also treating the project, as if it were a "learning excercise" meaning that we're all here to learn cool new things and share the knowledge.
 If you'd like to see an exciting new technology, or framework on this project and have a good use case for it, we'd be open to hear about it and help you implement it.

 ### Professors